benhuson/wp-subtitle/readme.txt

 * First version.

 == Upgrade Notice ==

+= 2.3.1 =
+Security Update: Ensure subtitles are sanitized when saving.

 = 2.3 =
 Prevent subtitle fields from displaying on unsupported post types and fix issue with quotes in subtitles.